dexX7/mastercore-rpc-tests/README.md

 Options:
-  -h, --help          Show this help message and exit --clearcache        Clear cache on startup (default: False) --nocleanup         Leave mastercored's and test.* regtest datadir on exit
+  -h, --help          Show this help message and exit --clearcache        Clear cache on startup (default: False) --nocleanup         Leave omnicored's and test.* regtest datadir on exit
                       or error (default: False) --stdout            Show standard output of nodes, otherwise redirect to /dev/null
-  --daemon=DAEMONBIN  The daemon/server (default: ../../src/mastercored)
+  --daemon=DAEMONBIN  The daemon/server (default: ../../src/omnicored)
-  --cli=CLIBIN        The RPC client (default: ../../src/mastercore-cli)
+  --cli=CLIBIN        The RPC client (default: ../../src/omnicore-cli)
   --tmpdir=TMPDIR     Root directory for temporary datadirs --tracerpc          Print out all RPC calls as they are made (default:
                       False)